General Singularity info

 Why the name “Singularity”?

-The name “Singularity” for me (Greg) stems back from my past experience working at a company called Linuxcare where the Linux Boot-able Business Card (LNX-BBC) was developed.
-The BBC, was a Linux rescue disk which paved the way for all live CD bootable distributions using a loop back file system called the “singularity”.
+Additionally, the name “Singularity” for me (Greg) also stems back from my past experience working at a company called Linuxcare where the Linux Boot-able Business Card (LNX-BBC) was developed.
+The BBC, was a Linux rescue disk which paved the way for all live CD bootable distributions using a compressed single image file system called the “singularity”.

 Which namespaces are virtualized?
 Is that select-able?